Digital Herd Immunity and COVID-19: A Model for App-Based Contact Tracing

 We argued above that the epidemic-to-immune phase transition is driven by a single relevant parameter, the effective reproduction number, $R$.
 Let us now make this statement precise.
 For simple epidemic models, the underlying branching process is Markovian, and we can define $R$ to be the mean number of new infections generated by an infected node.
 It is then a rigorous result that $\rho=0$ for $R \leq 1$ and $\rho>0$ otherwise~\cite{GrimmettProb}.
-For such models, the connection between epidemic spread and percolation transitions has been known for some time~\cite{Grassberger1982,Cardy_1983,Cardy_1985}.
+For such models, the connection between epidemic spread and percolation transitions has been known for some time~\cite{Grassberger1982,Cardy_1983,Cardy_1985,Newman,Kenah}.
 By contrast, for the model studied in this paper, the possibility of tracing successive contacts means that the disease dynamics is no longer Markovian; there are correlations between generations that preclude a simple definition of $R$, and earlier theoretical results do not apply.
+For the same reason, our model has no simple interpretation in terms of site or bond percolation once contact tracing is included (i.e. for $\phi > 0$ and $n \geq 1$).

 The main technical innovation in our work is surmounting this breakdown of the Markov property: we develop generating function methods that allow for \textit{exact} summation of non-Markovian contact-tracing processes, to any desired order.
 We show that despite inter-generational correlations, the critical behaviour is determined by a function $R_n(\phi,\theta)$, which can be viewed as a ``mean number of new infections'', suitably averaged over time.
 In particular, $R_n(\phi,\theta)$ controls the ultimate fate of the epidemic, and the critical line for $n$-step contact tracing is given by an implicit equation